Twixes/debris/README.md

 # Debris

-Discord-based file storage built with Express and Vue.
+Discord-based file hosting built with Express and Vue.

 ## Design